Learn about ticks and where they hang out to avoid getting tick bites

 Myth 3: Deer Ticks only bite deer and Dog Ticks only bite dogs.

-Deer and dog ticks have been named after the animals they are most frequently found on, but they will feed off of anything they can.
+Deer and dog ticks have been named after the animals they are most frequently found on, but they will feed off of anything they can from deer and dogs, to mice and people.

 Myth 4: All ticks have 8 legs.